Skip to main content

 -Create a Newsletter

--Use a reader magnet like a bonus chapter or bonus epilogue in the back of your ebooks to grow your list.
+-Use can a reader magnet like a bonus chapter or bonus epilogue in the back of your ebooks to grow your list.
 You can use bookfunnel to do this.

 -Make sure to create a newsletter landing page and link it at the top of your LinkTree.